Greg-R/T41EEE/README.md

 ```
 ## Highlight of Changes included in T41EEE.93 May 10, 2026

-This release is to add and iambic keyer and improve CW decoding display.
+This release adds an iambic keyer and improved CW decoding display.

 1. An iambic keyer is added.
 This is found in the CW Options, in the sub-menu
     "Key Type".